SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Closures.rst

 and not the contents of the closure itself.

-This also means that if you assign the closure to another constant or variable, they will both refer to the same single closure:
+This also means that if you assign the closure to another constant or variable, it will refer to the same single closure:

 .. testcode:: closures